 It’s the leaves and bark of the sassafras which are aromatic — once the bark is off the log, the aroma is lost.
 The wood remains handsome though, its dark end grain giving way to a pale yellow along the grain.

 The bowl is about 4 ½” in diameter and 2″ tall.
-Turned form a wet blank already showing some splits, it remained relatively stable during its time on the lathe.
-The exterior was charred with a propane before an oil and wax finish was applied.
+Turned from a wet blank already showing some splits, it remained relatively stable during its time on the lathe.
+The exterior was charred with a propane torch before an oil and wax finish was applied.

 Sassafras is brittle and, as I pushed the limits on how thin a bowl I could achieve (3/32″ at the sides and bottom), the rim did break in places.

 It’s a pleasure to use this bowl which might explain why I did not give it away.
 It’s quite light, mimicking the delicate potato chips which sometimes fill it.